Subscription Fatigue is Changing the Movie Streaming Industry

 How the Streaming Landscape is Innovating

-Take Plex, which is essentially a server that allows users to consolidate and organize their media into one place.
+Take Plex, which is essentially a server that allows users to consolidate and organize their media into one place and now also aggregates free ad-supported streaming TV (FAST/AVOD), live TV, and discovery in a single interface (what is Plex?).
 According to Plex CEO Keith Valory, the service is a solution to the fatigue.
 Valory says it also takes “cord cutting” to another level, with live TV and DVR capabilities.
 “We’re kind of putting control back in the hands of the user in this age where you’re just getting hit with a plethora of different apps and experiences…and all of those are different,” Valory said.
 “Trying to remember where things are is kind of a pain.”

 But the need to obtain content in a quicker, more efficient (and less costly) manner has not only been a hassle for users, it’s also placed a burden on filmmakers.
-It’s estimated that the film industry lost $37.5 billion in 2018 to piracy.
+Estimates of the economic toll vary widely — some analyses put losses in the tens of billions (lost $37.5 billion) — and recent public data show piracy pressure rising again in Europe and sustained at material levels in major markets, with streaming/IPTV now dominant (EUIPO; UK IPO 2024; ARCOM 2024).
 Michael Kureth, a tech and entertainment professional, says torrenting (or pirating) “impacts and discourages a lot of filmmakers to not even pursue or make a film or try to distribute it.”

 As more and more Netflix-esque sites crop up, and as consumers become even more burdened by the options, Kureth says it’s going to become important to do something different in the coming years.
 Kureth says his patent-pending concept, Cinedapt, which uses machine learning to tailor movies to users and employs anti-piracy features, is an attempt to help filmmakers innovate while also combating piracy.

 Although it can be invasive and sometimes discriminatory, artificial intelligence is changing the way we interact with certain types of media.
 Companies like Neftlix, Spotify, Plex, and Facebook use artificial intelligence to personalize a user’s experience or tailor ads to a specific person.
+Platforms now publish more detail about how recommendations and controls work (Meta; YouTube), and Netflix reports tens of millions of monthly active users on its ads tier, underscoring the role of AI in relevance and monetization (Netflix Upfront).
 It’s difficult to say whether customized movies are the answer to the current subscription fatigue and underlying piracy issues, but further platform separation isn’t helping those problems.

 Users Might Not Be the Only Ones Sharing

 In fact, we may be seeing that happen already: Perhaps in response to market demands, Disney has already announced a Disney+, Hulu, and ESPN+ bundle for a total of $13 per month.
+Today, cross-provider bundles such as Comcast’s StreamSaver and Verizon’s myPlan perk offer additional below-standalone pricing that simplifies access and reduces churn (example; example).
 Whether others follow suit is to be determined, and we plan to keep you updated with the evolving nature of the streaming space.